Breaking Atoms: Reception

 Upon its release, Breaking Atoms received critical acclaim.
 J the Sultan of The Source hailed it as "New York hip-hop at its best", praising its "slamming beats and smooth, nod-your-head-to-this grooves thick with jazz-infused samples", as well as the "clever rhymes that you want to follow word-for-word."
 Entertainment Weeklys James Bernard wrote that "Main Source may not break much new ground, but [it] offer[s] a clever, quietly seductive collection in which the bass and drum tracks casually strut instead of stomp, and the sparse samples of guitar and horns allow the Large Professor's voice to take center stage."
 The Baltimore Sun said that "Main Source understands how to compliment the depth of its rhymes by stressing the complexity of its music".

 Since its initial reception, the album has received retrospective acclaim from writers and music critics.
 AllMusic writer Steve Huey declared it "one of the quintessential cult classics in hip-hop history".
 In 2004's The New Rolling Stone Album Guide, Peter Relic wrote that "From the candy-colored cover depicting the three members crowded around a fantasy science project to the uptempo beats and matching fast raps, it's a period piece whose meticulous presentation... make it an enduring pleasure from a bygone era."
 PopMatters Dan Nishimoto called it "deliberately smart and rough" and praised the varied scope of its production and sampling.
-RapReviews notes that many acknowledge Breaking Atoms to be on a similar level to Nas' Illmatic (1994) and A Tribe Called Quest's first three albums.
+RapReviews notes that many acknowledge Breaking Atoms to be on a similar level to Nas' Illmatic (1994) and A Tribe Called Quest's first three albums, while Tom Ewing of Freaky Trigger wrote that the album's "legend" grew exponentially during the period when it was out of print.
+Ewing deemed the album "as instantly enjoyable as I hoped it would be – chunky samples, large beats, twisty rhymes about interesting things (police-violence as sport metaphor 'Just a Friendly Game of Baseball' for instance)."